alexellis/phototimer/README.md

 phototimer - smart time-lapses
 ==========

 phototimer gives you a smart way to capture photos for your timelapses.
-It is smart because it only takes pictures between the hours you specify, creates a useful folder structure and simple because it only needs Python.
+It is smart because it only takes pictures between the hours you specify and creates a useful folder structure.
+It is simple because it only depends on Python and `raspistill` both of which are normally already available.

 How does it work?
 ------------------

 Start phototimer through a terminal, ssh connection or `@reboot crontab` specifying the amount of seconds between photos after that.
-By default photos are stored in /mnt/usbflash, but this is configurable along with daylight hours and the quality level of the photos.
+By default photos are stored in `/mnt/usbflash`, but this is configurable along with daylight hours and the quality level of the photos.

 Usage